REPLACE FACTORY SHROUDS, (2020-21).

 - Since the thread of the factory original 1/4" turnbuckles was too sloppy for my liking, I installed new 5/16" open body turnbuckles equipped with the stronger drop forged T-bolts.
 Then I used Velcro lock pins to prevent movement in each turnbuckle.

-- I seriously considered Dyneema standing rigging but rejected tying the frapping knot on the launching ramp as being too slow and labour intensive, especially during my cold October haul outs when knots could be frozen.
+- I seriously considered Dyneema standing rigging but rejected tying the frapping knot on the launching ramp as taking too long, especially during my cold October haul outs when knots could be frozen.
 I still can't understand why replacing the knot with a SS turnbuckle was not recommended at the time, despite the fact that some people did so.
 I'm glad that somebody did this conversion on an SJ23 though.
 See Greg's installation in Tech Tip F34b.

 -